sholtomaud/RunSmp/README.md

 It assumes that all the mod2smp_Impact1_CSG_hds_ are in the same folder as itself

 ##Outputs
-There is one output file from this bat file
+There is one output file type from this bat file.
+But many versions of this file a produced

 1. n 'subsmp%n%.in' files